Johann David Castleman

 This generation of Castlemans were still British subjects very much focused on acquiring land and growing their families at this time.
 Farming in that period was labor intensive and blacks equaled or even outnumbered the land holding population.
 Among the blacks there were classes: Free citizens, House workers, Skilled craftsmen/artisans , Field hands and of course children.
 All blacks except the Free citizens were considered "property" by law and were treated as such by land holders.
 In addition to the work benefit they received from slaves, the owners had responsibility for their housing, medical care and sustenance.
 It was profitable to care for their property, poor whites (In large part Irish & Scot immigrants) developed a negative view of slaves because they were healthier, sheltered and used to do the work the whites would have been paid to do.
 States that had minimal slaves offered the best prospect for whites because of this often overlooked anomaly.
 Still, there was already significant controversy around the slavery issue with open rebellion routinely springing up.
 Slave owners lived in constant fear of uprisings and hired overseers to monitor and discipline malcontents.
 Rebel leaders would be the ones that received lashes and were "sent south" to work in the cane fields as punishment and to set an example.
 House workers lived very different lives than field hands and craftspeople and usually had a corresponding loyalty to their masters.
 Often the masters children were raised by black "mammy's" and their husbands.
 The wealthiest children even had slaves their own age assigned to them as playmates and servants.
 Relations between whites and blacks were very different at this time!

 And so we find Johann David and wife Margaret Johnson in possession of a town lot in Winchester, a ferry business crossing the Shenandoah river and a plantation on the south fork of the Potomac river by 1760.
 He soon sells 275 acres of the South Potomac land and leases the rest to his brother Jacob.
 In May of 1762 he buys 550 acres south of Bullskin run which is later sold to John McCormack (41 acres) and the rest to John Throckmorton.
 In April of 1772 he acquires 116 acres that he keeps until April 1811 and this is where he and his wife's graves are to this day, on the farm recently known as Glen Owen.
-This farm may have been called Rose Hill of Wickliffe during the 39 years he owned it.
-Near the entrance was Wickliffe Episcopal Church on land he had donated for it in 1790.
-David stayed at Rose Hill with his daughter Mary Elizabeth and her husband Jacob Shively until his death at age 91 on 13 February, 1826.
+During the 39 years they owned it all but one of their children are born and Sarah is 4 years old when they first lived at Glen Owen.
+In 1811 David sold all but 1/4 acre reserved as burial ground for him and wife Margaret and then stayed at Rose Hill with his daughter Mary Elizabeth and her husband Jacob Shively until his death at age 91 on 13 February, 1826.

 Their first child is Sarah Martha 1758-1790 who at 21 years of age marries 38 year old Thomas Shepard 1741-1805 in 1779.
 They have 7 children, 3 that survive to adulthood.
 The last child born also dies in 1790.
 Joseph Henry 1780-1856, Rebecca 1782-1841 and Nancy Ann 1787-1859 survive.